 Our blue corridors simply wouldn’t be the same without the dazzling array of wildlife we see while out paddling.
 From the birds, to fish, amphibians to insects.
 The waterways authorities and many of their dedicated volunteers carry out vital ecological work helping keep rivers healthy and improving those that are struggling.

-The work carried out by the likes of the Environment Agency, CRT and Broads Authority goes well beyond those waters that require a licence.
+The work carried out by the likes of the Environment Agency, Canal and River Trust and Broads Authority goes well beyond those waters that require a licence.